dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 ```

 The default location where the _cert_ command stores certificates (and keys) is
-`tls` under the Dgraph working directory.
-You can override the default dir path
+**tls** under the Dgraph working directory.
+You can override the default path
 using the `--dir` option.
 For example:

 ```sh